nchah/freebase-triples/README.md

 ### Data Dumps

 A data dump of 1.9 billion Freebase Triples in [N-Triples RDF](https://www.w3.org/TR/rdf-testcases/#ntriples) format is available on the [developers page](https://developers.google.com/freebase/#freebase-rdf-dumps) under the [CC-BY](http://creativecommons.org/licenses/by/2.5/) license.
 The [freebase.com](http://freebase.com) URL also redirects to this page following its shutdown.
-The file is listed as being 22 GB gzip compressed and 250 GB uncompressed according to the website, although some recent downloads exceed this file size (a recent download as of May 2016 amounted to >30 GB).
+The file is listed as being 22 GB gzip compressed and 250 GB uncompressed according to the website, although recent downloads exceed this file size (a May 2016 download amounted to >30 GB compressed and >400 GB uncompressed).

 Examining the compressed data with Z commands: